-Twenty-nine percent (29%) of Likely U.S. Voters say the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey taken the week ending Sunday, August 11.
+Twenty-nine percent (29%) of Likely U.S. Voters now think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending August 6.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on August 5-11, 2013.
+The national telephone survey of 2,500 Likely Voters was conducted by Rasmussen Reports from August 2-6, 2015.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.